Farmer, Author, Social Entrepreneur, Political Strategist, and International Speaker.

 By 2015 Thione Niang was appointed by President Obama, as Ambassador to the US Ministry of Energy.
 Thione advocates for the inclusion of minorities in all aspects of the energy sector, with a special focus on energy economic development, STEM education, and climate change.

-He is the author of 5 books, including Memoirs of an Eternal Optimist, Faces of Change, Social Entrepreneurship: 15 keys to Success, Letters to My Sisters and Demain tu Gouvernes le Monde.
+He is the author of 6 books, including Memoirs of an Eternal Optimist, Faces of Change, Social Entrepreneurship: 15 keys to Success, Letters to My Sisters, Demain tu Gouvernes le Monde, and children's book - Gorgui.